2021 United Nations Climate Change Conference: Protests

 By 1 November, at the outset of the conference, the climate change activist Greta Thunberg criticized the summit at a protest in Glasgow with members from the organization Fridays for Future, saying "This COP26 is so far just like the previous COPs and that has led us nowhere.
 They have led us nowhere."

 On 5 November, a Fridays for Future protest at which Thunberg spoke gathered thousands of people, largely schoolchildren.
 Attendees supported more immediate and far-reaching action on climate change.
 Glasgow City Council and most neighbouring councils stated that students would not be punished if parents informed their schools of the absence.
 On 6 November—the Global Day of Action for Climate Justice—around 100,000 people joined a march in Glasgow, according to BBC News, with coaches and group cycle rides organized for participants to travel from around the United Kingdom.
 The protests were the largest in Glasgow since anti-Iraq War marches in 2003.
 A London march drew 10,000 people according to police and 20,000 according to organizers.
 The Times anticipated that total participants would number over two million.
 An additional 100 marches took place elsewhere in the country, with a total of 300 protests across 100 countries, according to The Guardian.
 On 8 November, Fridays for Future activists including Dominika Lasota and Nicole Becker held a protest prior to a speech by former US president Barack Obama, arguing that he had failed to fulfill his promise to provide billion in climate funding to developing countries.
 The protestors held banners stating, "Show us the money".

 Vanessa Nakate and indigenous activists gave speeches at Glasgow.
 Issues highlighted by protesters included putting corporate interests at the forefront and politicians' failure to address the climate emergency with the required urgency as well as its underlying causes.
 Kahnawake Mohawk people, ecology scientists, vegan activists, trade unionists and socialists were present at marches.

+Some protesters held up signs calling on the Mexican government to investigate the disappearance of Irma Galindo, an indigenous environmental activist from Oaxaca, who went missing in Mexico City on 27 October.